pydio/pydio-doc-admin-guide/2_running_cells_in_production/5_upgrade_cells.md

 ### Update Pydio Cells to the latest version

-- Stop your Cells
-- Download the latest Cells binary and replace the current one, make sure to set the capabilites.
+- Run the command `./cells update`.
+- Identitfy the latest version number available (for instance 1.6.2).
+- to update run `./cells update --version=1.6.2`.
+- Make sure to run if you are under linux and are using port 80/443 `setcap 'cap_net_bind_service=+ep' cells`.
 - Restart your instance and you should be running with the latest version.

 ### Upgrade Pydio Cells Home to Pydio Cells Enterprise